Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Yeah, I don't know that the timing is much different in terms of when we start to expect to see light, if you will, on both gross margin and OI margin.
 So, we would expect to be positive versus prior year in the fourth quarter on both GP or gross margin and also on OI margin.
 Some of the businesses, Industrial will probably get positive in the third quarter; Institutional and Energy, more in the fourth quarter; total, around fourth quarter.
 So, I don't think it takes endless patience to start seeing pricing and cost savings offsetting the raw materials.

-The delta in terms of our expectation versus first quarter really was driven by caustic (14:20), Europe and AP, in particular, that affects Institutional, F&B and water, and then isopropyl alcohol is sort of on a negative tear at least from our perspective in Europe.
+The delta in terms of our expectations versus first quarter really was driven by caustic , Europe and AP, in particular, that affects Institutional, F&B and water, and then isopropyl alcohol is sort of on a negative tear at least from our perspective in Europe.
 And that's really Healthcare and water that's up 30%.
 So, it's really those two have been the biggest change drivers.
 I mean, it's leaked in other places, and forecasting this is never perfect.
 So, if you look in total, given our bill, it's pretty darn close.
 We're pretty accurate, but we spent a lot of money on raw materials. $4 million equals $0.01.
 It's not hard to be wrong by a penny or two.

 Manav Patnaik - Barclays Capital, Inc.